 The public is invited to the Physics department to view the wonders of the night sky through our telescopes.
 You are encouraged to ask questions of professors and students.
 Observation takes place on the roof, so dress comfortably and for the outdoors.
 There is elevator access to the roof.
 Telescope viewings can only take place if cloud cover permits.
 Check this website on the day of the event for updates.

-We have a new format this fall.
-There will be a 30 minute talk on a different topic each night, starting at 8:00pm.
+Our format is to start with a 30 minute talk on a different topic each night, starting at 8:00pm.
 We will meet in the lobby of Building 50 before the talk and the roof will only be accessible via the elevator.
+If you arrive after 8:30pm please take the elevator to the 4th floor.
 No reservations are needed.

 Events begin in the main lobby of the Sciences & Engineering building (50).
 Observing takes place on the roof, which is accessible by the elevator from the main entrance.
 Parking is available in the Arena garage near the Science & Engineering building (or the Fine Arts garage, if there Arena garage is full; see "Parking" labels on the map at the bottom of this page).
 Parking permits are only required on Friday before 5 p.m.
 You are welcome to park in faculty and blue lot spaces after hours, unless there is a special event and parking changes are posted.
 More details about parking on campus can be found here.

 For questions about the event, please contact Prof. John Hewitt at email@example.com.